-This term describes individuals with preserved ratio (FEV1/FVC $\geq$ 0.7 after bronchodilation) but impaired spirometry (FEV1 < 80% of reference, after bronchodilation).
-(6.134) The prevalence of PRISm in population-based studies ranges from 7.1% to 20.3%, (134) and is particularly high in current and former smokers, and associated with both high and low body mass index values.
-(134) PRISm is associated with increased all-cause mortality.
+The term PRISm (preserved ratio impaired spirometry) describes individuals with preserved ratio (FEV1/FVC ≥ 0.7 after bronchodilation) but impaired spirometry (FEV1 < 80% of reference, after bronchodilation).
+(12.147) The prevalence of PRISm in population-based studies ranges from 7.1% to 11% (148-151) and from 10.4% to 11.3% in a selected population of current and former smokers such as the COPDGene cohort.
+(152) The prevalence of PRISm is particularly high in current and former smokers, and it is associated with both high and low body mass index (BMI) values, female gender, obesity and multimorbidity.
+(148-151) PRISm is associated with increased risk of: cardiopulmonary disease; all-cause and cardiovascular mortality; hospitalization; and an increased risk of developing airways obstruction.
+(148.149.151.153-155)

 PRISm is not always a stable phenotype and can transition to both normal and obstructed spirometry over time.
-(134) Despite an increasing body of literature on PRISm, significant knowledge gaps remain in relation to its pathogenesis and treatment.
-(134)
+It has been reported that around 20% to 30% of PRISm subjects transitioned to obstructed spirometry over time and the most important predictors of transition from PRISm spirometry to COPD are lower baseline FEV1%, and FEV1/FVC, higher age, current smoking, female gender, and a longer FET in the second assessment.
+(149,151,152) Despite an increasing body of literature on PRISm, significant knowledge gaps remain in relation to its pathogenesis and treatment.

-Not all individuals with pre-COPD or PRISm will eventually develop fixed airflow obstruction over time (and hence COPD) but they should be considered "patients" (because they already suffer symptoms and/or have functional and/or structural abnormalities) and, as such, they deserve care and treatment.
-The challenge is that there is no evidence on what the best treatment is for these patients yet.
-(135) This is an important gap that deserves research.
+Not all individuals with pre-COPD or PRISM will eventually develop fixed airflow obstruction over time (and hence COPD) but they should be considered "patients" (because they already suffer symptoms and/or have functional and/or structural abnormalities) and, as such, they deserve care and treatment.
+The challenge is that there is no evidence on what the best treatment is for these patients yet.(156)